HrushikeshMiddela/Bunktendance-Bot/README.md

-# NGIT-KMEC Bunktendance Bot
+# NGIT Bunktendance Bot

-🚀 **NGIT-KMEC Bunktendance Bot** is a Telegram bot that allows students to check their attendance percentage by entering their Netra-registered mobile number.
+🚀 **NGIT Bunktendance Bot** is a Telegram bot that allows students to check their attendance percentage by entering their Netra-registered mobile number.
 The bot scrapes attendance data from the NGIT/KMEC student portal and provides real-time updates.

 ## 📌 Features
-- 📊 Check attendance percentage for NGIT/KMEC students
+- 📊 Check attendance percentage for NGIT students
 - 📅 Get today's and overall attendance details
 - 🤖 Simple and user-friendly Telegram bot interface
 - 🔢 Attendance bunk calculator (how many classes you can miss)